cs3216/cs3216.github.io/assignments/facebook.md

 application to function.

-You could also utilize the JavaScript SDK and make the API calls from the user’s browsers instead.
-For example, you might want to display the user’s profile picture in your application.
+You could also utilize the JavaScript SDK and make the API calls from the user's browsers instead.
+For example, you might want to display the user's profile picture in your application.
 Instead of retrieving the link to the picture using the PHP SDK, you can retrieve the link with the JavaScript SDK.
 This way, your web server can send responses to users quicker since it makes fewer API calls to Facebook.

-By now, you should have developed an intuition on what causes applications to be “slow”.
+By now, you should have developed an intuition on what causes applications to be "slow".
 Your application might appear to be more performant by offloading some API calls to the JavaScript SDK.
 However, in general performance is a complex issue and optimizations vary from case to case.
 Do note however that "premature optimization is the root